larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 ## Proposal {#prop-gen-ad}

-In order to allow the IETF Chair to delegate the Area Director rols for the General Area, the following updates  to existing RFCs are
+In order to allow the IETF Chair to delegate the Area Director role for the General Area, the following updates  to existing RFCs are
 suggested: